Sokrates1989/swarm-python-api-template/README.md

 1. Check Docker installation
 2. Run an interactive setup wizard (first time only)
 3. Guide you through database selection (PostgreSQL or Neo4j)
+4. Guide you through proxy selection (Traefik or no-proxy)
-4. Configure local or external database mode
+5. Configure local or external database mode
-5. Help you deploy and manage your swarm stack
+6. Help you deploy and manage your swarm stack

 After running the setup wizard, you can use the quick-start script to:
 - Deploy to Docker Swarm